 Assess any limitations or obstacles

 Consider any limitations that may make your goals challenging to achieve.
 Upon research, you may have found that one of your goals may require more money or time than you can afford to commit.
-As you assess these obstacles, you may need to rethink how you’ll still achieve a goal.
+As you assess these obstacles, you may need to rethink how you will still achieve a goal.

 For example, suppose you have a goal to get fit and decide you need to go to the gym five times a week.
 In that case, you need to consider any limitations or obstacles that may derail you along the way.
 You may decide that you have too many other responsibilities that prevent you from getting to the gym five times a week.
 Instead, you decide to make your fitness goal more realistic by going to the gym 2 or 3 times a week and incorporating a walk or bike ride with your family or friends on the weekend.
 It might take you a little longer to achieve your goal, but you’ll be less likely to be derailed on your path to success.